 Tours: Take place after the lottery for those who have been accepted or are top 10 on the waitlist.

 Finding a good fit: At Realms, we value diversity in our student body.
 Realms is often a good fit for students who enjoy learning in a community that emphasizes collaboration, determination and a willingness to step outside one’s comfort zone.
 Because fieldwork is an important component of learning at Realms , students who enjoy venturing outside the classroom to learn (including multi-night trips) often make the easiest transition to Realms.

 Contact: 541-322-5323; 63175 OB Riley Road, Bend;

-At both Bear Creek and High Desert, the Spanish dual immersion program is a strand within the school that involves some classrooms at each grade level.
+The Spanish dual immersion program is a strand within the school that involves some classrooms at each grade level.
 Beginning in kindergarten, students receive academic instruction in Spanish and English, with the goal of creating bilingual learners.

 The rigorous curriculum matches the content taught throughout Bend-La Pine Schools; the only difference is that dual immersion students learn in both Spanish and English.
 About 80 percent of the instruction in kindergarten takes place in Spanish, and 20 percent takes place in English.
 This ratio gradually changes over time and by fifth grade, instruction is evenly split between Spanish and English.